telliott99/PyBioinformatics/part6/dynamic.rst

 Now, add another row::

-    53  44  89  26  35
+        44  89  26  35
       63  66  55  68  89
     04  62  75  98  23  09

 Suppose that we're at 89 in the first row.
 From here, the choices are 66 and 55.
 Should we choose 66?
-No.  The best value achievable from 66 is 89 + 66 + 75 = 89 + 141 = 230.
+The best value achievable from 66 is 66 + 75 = 141 and then 89 + 141 = 230.

-But the best value achievable from 55 is 89 + 55 + 98 = 242.
+But the best value achievable from 55 is 55 + 98 = 153 and 89 + 153 = 242.
 So from 89 we should go right to 55 and then right again to 98, *even though* 66 > 55.

 The way we will solve this problem in general is to have each position remember the maximum score that is achievable, and the path to get there.